-On the filing of the Inventory with the court clerk, the judge will examine and approve or disapprove them.
-If the judge does not approve them, the judge shall enter an order to that effect requiring the filing of an amended Inventory within a period specified in the order not to exceed 20 days after the date the order is entered.
-Tex.
-Estates Code Sec 309.054
+Once the inventory is filed with the court clerk, the judge will examine and either approve or disapprove it.
+If the judge disapproves it, an order will be entered requiring the filing of an amended inventory within a period specified in the order, not to exceed 20 days after the date the order is entered.

 To avoid delays and additional costs associated with the filing of an amended inventory, it is important to ensure that the initial inventory is complete and accurate.
 Working closely with a qualified attorney who is experienced in probate matters can help to ensure that the inventory meets all legal requirements and is more likely to be approved by the judge.